Reloaded-Project/Reloaded.Memory/docs/Extensions/StringExtensions.md

 !!! warning "SIMD method currently restricted to .NET 7+.
 PRs for backports are welcome."

-!!! warning "Will produce different hashes depending on runtime."
+!!! warning "Will produce different hashes depending on runtime or CPU."

+!!! info "Optimised for File Paths specifically"

 ```csharp
 public static nuint GetHashCodeFast(string text)